 It genuinely is IMPOSSIBLE to "think" your way out of this.

 What needs to happen is rebalancing of the ANS - reducing SNS (brain chemicals causing arousal) through physiologically engaging the PNS (the antidote brain chemicals to arousal).
+To find out more go to the page Neuropsychotherapy and keep an eye out for lots more in Articles of Interest

 The most effective method I know that does this is using 'the breath'.
 It is amazingly simple and amazingly effective.
 It does work for EVERYONE.
 It is human physiology.